-There are different forms of supervision, and these include the following:
+There are different forms of supervision, including the following:

-■ Individual supervision where there is one supervisee and one

-- supervisor.
-This approach allows more time for the counsellor to present and discuss their work in a safe environment. - Group supervision where a number of counsellors meet with one designated supervisor.
-This approach is more cost effective than individual supervision, but a possible drawback is that less time is available for feedback to individual members of the group. - Peer group supervision where a number of counsellors provide supervision for each other.
-This form of supervision is often used by trained and experienced counsellors, and is not recommended for trainee counsellors. - Co-supervision or peer supervision where two counsellors provide supervision for each other, taking turns to do so and alternating the roles of supervisor/supervisee.
-This form of supervision is not suitable on its own for inexperienced or trainee counsellors who may not feel confident enough to benefit from it.
+- 1 Individual supervision, where there is one supervisee and one supervisor.
+This allows more time for the counsellor to present and discuss his or her work in a safe environment. - 2 Group supervision, where a number of counsellors meet with one designated supervisor.
+This approach is more cost-effective than individual supervision, but a possible drawback is that less time is available for feedback to individual members of the group. - 3 Peer group supervision, where a number of counsellors provide supervision for each other.
+This form is often used by trained and experienced counsellors; it is not recommended for student counsellors. - 4 Co-supervision or peer supervision, where two counsellors provide supervision for one another, taking turns to do so and alternating the roles of supervisor and supervisee.
+This model is not suitable on its own for inexperienced or student counsellors, who may not feel confident enough to participate. - 5 A combination of individual and group supervision is best for students and provides the right balance of support needed.